Skip to main content

 }

-You can handle these bindings by specifying the injection token and the corresponding metadata like so:
+In Suites, you can access these dependencies by specifying both the injection token and the corresponding metadata:

 Named Bindings